 SLU offers courses related to agroecology, agroforestry, and sustainability.

-Qachuu Aloom Agroecology & Community Well-Being Internship (Guatemala)
+- Guatemala: Qachuu Aloom Agroecology & Community Well-Being Internship

-ACADES Communications or Microfinance Internships (Malawi)
+- Malawi: ACADES Communications or Microfinance Internships

-Kidlinks Organic Farming Research Internship (South Africa)
+- South Africa: Kidlinks Organic Farming Research Internship

 Research all programs using the Program Search page.
-The above is not an exhaustive list of all programs that offer Agroecology courses.
+The above is not an exhaustive list of all programs.
 There may be other programs that are a better fit for your individual needs or interests.